morpho-org/bundler3/README.md

   - Slippage checks are done with a price argument instead of a limit amount.
   - When `shares` represents a supply or borrow position, `shares == uint.max` sets `shares` to the position's total value.
   - There are receiver arguments in all functions that give tokens to the adapter so the adapter can pass along those tokens.
+  - ERC20 unwrap always transfers from the initiator before unwrapping.
+This prevents unwrapping by non-whitelisted initiators.
 - The [call fields](#bundle-call-fields) `skipRevert` (to skip failed actions) and `callbackHash` (to commit to callback contents) are new.